 - The vegetation that is present in the yard.

 The good news is that poor water habits can be prevented from day one of the landscaping projects.
 By adopting a strategy that focuses entirely on water conservation, commercial landscaping can be created in a way that is sustainable while providing all of the benefits that green spaces offer, such as a place to enjoy wellbeing and the beauty of nature.
 Underpinning any project should be an in-ground irrigation system.

 In-ground irrigation systems

 In-ground irrigation systems are nothing new, of course.
 Sprinkler systems have existed for a very long time and range in sophistication.
-The sprinkler systems used by professional sports clubs are incredibly high quality, fine-tuned by engineers and landscape professionals to deliver exactly the right amount of water to maintain the quality demanded for sports fields.
+The irrigation systems used by professional sports clubs are incredibly high quality, fine-tuned by engineers and landscape professionals to deliver exactly the right amount of water to maintain the quality demanded for sports fields.
 This is the standard you should be aiming for – though perhaps not with exactly the same level of precision.

 Experts outline three key principles to maintain when installing an in-ground irrigation system.
 The first, deciding on whether to have a spray or drip system, is the most impactful.
 Evidence points to the latter as being the best option for conservation in certain areas of the landscape.